 - In the meantime, heat up the remaining tablespoon of ghee in another wok or non-stick frying pan on medium to high heat and fry the chicken until nicely browned.

 - Finally, add the tomatoes to the curry as well as the remaining chicken stock and the coconut milk.
 Bring to the boil, then reduce and let simmer for another 3 to 4 minutes.

-- Stir in the chicken and serve hot with plenty of fresh warm naan bread (for a recipe see: Naan Bread.
+- Stir in the chicken, season to taste with the garam masala and the tamarind paste, and serve hot with plenty of fresh warm naan bread (for a recipe see: Naan Bread.